Skip to main content

 2004

-The Pearlridge office was relocated to a larger, more modern branch in the Pearlridge Center Uptown Mall.
+Our Pearlridge Branch relocated to a larger, more modern space at Pearlridge Center’s Uptown section, now known as Mauka.

 2006

-The credit union celebrated its 70th anniversary and installed eight new surcharge-free ATMs.
+We celebrated our 70th anniversary and installed eight new surcharge-free ATMs.

 2008